 Shep knew something was wrong.
 The salt and pepper-colored, Australian shepherd guide dog dog paused, catching Bill Morgan unaware.

 "What is it, Shep?
-What's wrong?" asked the 71-year-old Morgan, who is blind, as he brushed his cane from side to side on the sidewalk in front of him, trying to detect some possible danger—there was no ditch, curb, oncoming bicyclist or nearby lawn mower.
+What's wrong?" asked the 71-year-old Morgan as he brushed his cane from side to side on the sidewalk in front of him, trying to detect some possible danger—there was no ditch, curb, oncoming bicyclist or nearby lawn mower.
 Morgan pulled on Shep's harness, ready to continue his daily walk through his Boise Bench neighborhood.
 A split-second later, Morgan walked straight into the thick branch—which stretched across the width of the sidewalk—growing from a tree in neighbor's yard.

 - George Prentice